ionos-cloud/module-ansible/docs/api/managed-kubernetes/k8s_config.md

 # k8s_config

-This is a simple module that supports getting config of K8s clusters This module has a dependency on ionoscloud &gt;= 6.0.2
+This is a simple module that supports getting the config of K8s clusters This module has a dependency on ionoscloud &gt;= 6.0.2

 ## Example Syntax